Image Source: @senseofbeautybystephanie

 As fine hair tends to get weighed down by products, you’d be better off using products that are quickly absorbed into the strand and that do not leave a heavy coating.
-Argan oil, almond oil, and jojoba oil do not leave a greasy residue our fine strands.
+Argan oil, almond oil, grapeseed oil, and jojoba oil do not leave a greasy residue on our fine strands.

-- Almond oil is one of the lightest drupe oils and is high in essential fats, proteins and magnesium.
-Both oils are easily absorbed into our strands and when applied modestly, do not weigh down fine hair.
+Almond oil is one of the lightest drupe oils, high in essential fats, proteins, and magnesium.
+Both oils are easily absorbed into our strands and do not weigh down fine hair when applied modestly.

-- Jojoba oil is actually a wax ester that is used as a non-greasy, moisturizing hair oil.
+Jojoba oil is a wax ester that is used as a non-greasy, moisturizing hair oil.
 It is the most similar to the sebum produced by the sebaceous glands on your scalp.
 Pattern by Tracee Ellis Ross features a lightweight and nutrient-rich jojoba oil that was a 2023 Best of the Best Winner for type 2 curls.

 Since fine hair is easily prone to mechanical damage, it is beneficial to use oils that have protective, strengthening, and restorative properties.
 Avocado oil and grapeseed oil can actively work to protect fine hair from environmental or mechanical damage.

 Do you have fine hair?
 Have you used oils in your hair regimen?
 What’s your experience been?
-Leave us a note below, and let us know your thoughts!
+Please leave us a note below, and let us know your thoughts!